Learn about organic farming at EDL Farm Resort in Capas, Tarlac

 For inquiries about the Tarlac Recreational Park, located in San Jose, Tarlac, contact Sustainable Tourism Development Project, Provincial Capitol Building, San Vicente, Tarlac City; Tel. +63 45 4932471; Email: email@example.com

 Feel the adrenaline rush of go-kart racing at Kart City Tarlac.

 Conveniently located right across SM City Tarlac, Kart City Tarlac (KCT) boasts of a world-class karting facility with outstanding race tracks for both adults and children and European-made go-karts that will more than satisfy your need for speed.
 After your exciting laps, dine by the trackside recreational complex consisting of dining outlets, karaoke rooms and a game room offering darts and billiards.

 Kart City Tarlac (KCT), MacArthur Highway, Barangay San Roque, Tarlac City (Located across SM City Tarlac); Tel. +63 45 4914053; Open daily from 3:00 PM to 1:00 AM; Go-kart rentals: PHP 130 for five laps and PHP 200 for ten laps.

-This trip was made possible through Lakbay Norte 4, a media trip held from January 29 to February 1, 2015, and organized by the North Philippines Visitors Bureau (NPVB), a non-stock, non-profit organization spearheaded by the Manila North Tollways Corporation, builder and concessionaire of the North Luzon Expressway.
+This trip was made possible through Lakbay Norte 4 (January 29 to February 1, 2015), and Lakbay Norte 7 (January 30 to February 5, 2018), media tours organized by the North Philippines Visitors Bureau (NPVB), a non-stock, non-profit organization spearheaded by the Manila North Tollways Corporation, builder and concessionaire of the North Luzon Expressway.